telefonicaid/fiware-orion/doc/manuals/user/ngsiv2_implementation_notes.md

 [Top](#top)

-## Force Updatation of Entity
+## `forcedUpdate` option
-NGSIv2 introduced a new URI param option(forcedUpdate) for updating the entity if the value of the attribute is same as previous value.
+As extra URI param option to the ones included in the NGSIv2 specification, Orion implements forcedUpdate, than can be used to specify that an update operation have to trigger any matching subscription (and send corresponding notification) no matter if there is an actual attribute update or not.
+Remember that the default behaviour (i.e. without using the forcedUpdate URI param option) is to updated only if attribute is effectively updated.

-If this forcedUpdate URI param option is provided along with the request of update, previous value of entity would be forcefully updated with requested value irrespective of the fact that whether the value is same as previous or newly updated.
+The following requests can use the forcedUpdate URI param option:

-Below requests can be formed with forcedUpdate:
+* `POST /v2/entities?options=forcedUpdate`
 * `POST /v2/entities/E?options=forcedUpdate`
 * `POST /v2/entities/E?options=append,forcedUpdate`
 * `POST /v2/op/update?options=forcedUpdate`